darinkeng/NYC-Taxi-Tip-Prediction-Analytics/README.md

 ## Dataset

-This project uses NYC Yellow Taxi trip records in Parquet format.
+This project uses [NYC Yellow Taxi Trip Records](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) in Parquet format.
 The dataset includes trip-level variables such as:

 * Pickup and dropoff timestamps
 * Pickup and dropoff location IDs